Iwaniukooo11/co-by-dzis-zjesc-app/README.md

 Feel free to see [Promotional video on YouTube](https://www.youtube.com/watch?v=sEZgtG3A0Uk)

-You may be interested in [Backend of "Co by dziś zjeść" Api](https://github.com/Iwaniukooo11/co-by-dzis-zjesc-api)
+You may be interested in [Backend of "Co by dziś zjeść" Api](https://github.com/Iwaniukooo11/co-by-dzis-zjesc-api) or [Webpage of my app](https://iwaniukooo11.github.io/app-webpage/)

 How does this app work:
 1. Select owned ingredients